skarletwilliams/skarletwilliams.github.io/index.md

     <h2> About Me </h2>
     <img src="images/prof_grad_photo.jpg" alt="Photo of Skarlet at Graduation">
     <p> Hello!
 My name is Skarlet Williams.
 I'm a software engineer, gamer, and artist.
-    My free time is spent reading books, drawing, and playing games.
-The games I am currently playing mostly consist of Tears of The Kingdom and Stardew Valley.
-I love playing small games on itch.io and Steam to get ideas and spread the love. </p>
+    My free time is spent watching YouTube and Dropout.tv, drawing, playing games, and reading books.
+The games I am currently playing mostly consist of Tears of The Kingdom and Into The Breach.
+I love playing small games on itch.io and Steam to get ideas and spread the love, but aside from PC games I have a soft spot for the Nintendo Switch.
+My most played game of all time is Dead Cells, an Indie game I bought in highschool that ended up exploding in popularity. </p>

     <p>I graduated from Boise State University with a Bachelor of Science in Computer Science and a Minor in Mathematics in December 2024.
 I am passionate about problem solving and finding creative new ways to do things that have been done before. </p>